 The West Country

-Lyme Regis Jazz and Blues Festival during the May bank holiday is a great way to see live, traditional and modern jazz.
-The backdrop of the pretty Dorset coastal town makes it even better.
+Lyme Regis Jazz and Blues Festival during the May bank holiday is a great way to see live, traditional and modern jazz, or be inspired to have a jazz and blues revival in your own home.
+The backdrop of the pretty Dorset coastal town makes it even better, if you’re local.

 See Bristol from the water and float up the Avon Gorge, beneath the Clifton Suspension Bridge and through the famous Bristol floating harbour.